About the DRBA

 Delaware River & Bay Authority has been proud to

 connect the people and places in the heart of the Northeast Corridor.

 Connecting People and Places in the Heart of the Northeast Corridor.

 Be an innovative leader in transportation and a catalyst for partnered growth and prosperity in Delaware and New Jersey.

 TRAITS.
-Teamwork, Respect, Accountability, Inclusivity, Trust and Service.
+Teamwork, Respect, Accountability, Innovation, Trust and Service.

 The DRBA is operated by a Board of Commissioners with six commissioners appointed by the Governor of each state.
 The Chair and Vice-Chair leadership posts rotate every two years between the New Jersey and Delaware delegations.